Creature Comforts: The Human-Animal Bond in Healthy Aging

 Thank You to Our Table Sponsor:

 Adopt-a-Pet is all about getting homeless pets into homes.
-They help over 15,000 animal shelters, humane societies, SPCAs, pet rescue groups, and pet adoption agencies advertise their homeless pets to millions of adopters a month, all for free.
-And through their sister brands at Kinship, they also provide useful information and a wealth of resources to help adopters succeed on their new pet parent journey.
+Their mission is to connect prospective pet parents with the pet that’s right for them.
+Through their sister branks like Kinship, they also provide useful information and a wealth of resources to help adopters succeed on their new pet parent journey.

-If you can’t attend this year’s agein, please consider supporting AHWGO’s programs or donating a ‘Pay it Forward’ ticket.
-Click the link below to learn more:
+If you couldn’t attend this year’s agein, please consider supporting AHWGO’s programs.

 History of agein